List of Walt Disney Studios films (2020–2029)

-This is a list of films produced by the U.S. film studio Walt Disney Studios, one of the Walt Disney Company's divisions and one of the "Big Five" major film studios.
+This is a list of films produced by the American film studio Walt Disney Studios, one of the Walt Disney Company's divisions and one of the "Big Five" major film studios.
 The list includes films produced or released by all existing and defunct labels or subsidiaries of the Walt Disney Studios; including Walt Disney Pictures, Walt Disney Animation Studios, Pixar Animation Studios, Marvel Studios, Lucasfilm, 20th Century Studios, 20th Digital Studio, Searchlight Pictures, Disneynature, Touchstone Pictures, and Hollywood Pictures.
-The list does not include films produced by studios that are now owned by Disney (as part of acquisitions), but were historically not distributed by Disney during their original, initial time of release.
+The list does not include films produced by studios that are now owned by Disney (as part of acquisitions) but were historically not distributed by Disney during their original, initial time of release.

 All films listed are theatrical releases unless specified: